Saturday, September 13, 2025

 What did Jeremiah prophesy?
-He prophesied that where political and religious leaders burned others they would be burned.
-After that, he stood where many people could hear his voice and proclaimed to them God’s judgments on their sins.
+He prophesied that the place in which political and religious leaders had destroyed the lives of countless children, they too would be destroyed.
+After that, he stood where many people could hear his voice and declared the judgements of God to them.

 “Then Pashhur struck Jeremiah the prophet and put him in the stocks that were in the high gate of Benjamin, which was by the house of the Lord.”
 Jeremiah 20:2

-The fact that Pashur was of the same order and of the same family as Jeremiah intensified the prophet’s pain.
-In Mark 12:1-8, Jesus spoke against rogue priests pointing out their abuse of God’s prophets.
+The Spirit of Jesus moved Jeremiah to oppose Pashur’s behavior.
+In Mark 12:1-8, Jesus brought to light the abusive behavior of rogue priests.
 John 12:42-43 says that “among the rulers many believed in Jesus, but because of the Pharisees they did not confess Him, lest they should be put out of the synagogue; for they loved the praise of men more than the praise of God.”

-Pashur locked up Jeremiah in stocks at the public gate.
+Pashur placed Jeremiah in stocks at the public gate.
 The stocks were an instrument of torture with five holes, in which the neck, two hands, and two feet were thrust, the body being kept in a crooked posture.
 Pashur assumed pain and humiliation would stop his preaching.

 Did ill-treatment plunder Jeremiah’s passion for righteousness?
-No, after Pashur freed him from the stockade, Jeremiah had a new name for Pashur.
+No, after Pashur freed him from the stockade, Jeremiah had a new name for him.
 It was Magor-Missabib.
 “Pashur means ‘fruitful on every side,’ but Magor-Missabib means ‘terror on every side.’”
-[1] Just as Jerusalem was destined to become a disgusting city, Pashur was destined to become an appalling priest.
-His popularity would plummet like a sinking ship in the sea.
-A pagan king would plunder his wealth.
-He and all who listened to his lies would be buried in a strange land.
-Symbolic of hell!
+[1]

 “For thus says the Lord: behold, I will make you a terror to yourself and to all your friends; and they shall fall by the sword of their enemies, and your eyes shall see it.
 I will give all Judah into the hand of the king of Babylon, and he shall carry them captive to Babylon and slay them with the sword.”
 Jeremiah 20:4